stiesssh/dromi-models/README.md

 To work properly the editor need some services to run in the background.
 They are listed below.
+At least the thesis' backend must be up to create models.
+All others are optional.
-With out them, the creation of model will throw some errors and you will end up with and entirely empty model.
+With out them, the import of existing  model will fail and you will end up with and entirely empty model.
 Which is also okay, as you can still add any kind of elements manually, but it is not what we *want*.

 The versions, are those with which the editor has been tested up to now.